 |Pod||Instance of Horizon Connection servers, Security Servers and / or Access Point, with multiple blocks (vCenter) and desktop resource clusters|

-In part 1 I introduced you to the Horizon 7 architecture and a typical single-tenant deployment using Pods and Blocks.
+I have introduced you to the Horizon 7 architecture and a typical single-tenant deployment using Pods and Blocks.
 In part 2, I will discuss the Horizon DaaS platform architecture and how this offers massive scale for multiple tenants in a service provider environment.